-- 1. Understand that some objects float and some sink - 2.
-Understand that float materials can be made sink measuring cups water aluminum foil plastic trays

-Why should the hull of a ship be painted in two different colors?
+- 1.Understand that some objects float and some sink - 2.
+Understand that float materials can be made sink Focus question(s) Why should the hull of a ship be painted in two different colors?
 What is the horizontal line drawn on the front part of the ship or prow?
 What is the relationship between these lines and the carrying capacity of the ship?